sanli11/Exercises-fullstackopen/Part-3/README.md

 The backend is deployed on Cyclic.
-Therefore the scripts in package.json are different than that of the course.
+Cyclic works same way as Render.

-Since cyclic uses github repository to deploy, the "deploy" command just commits to the github repository.
+Since Cyclic work same way as render, the scripts are same.

 Link to the web application: https://odd-tweed-jacket-jay.cyclic.app